rcowe/starter-kit-generator/templates/get-started/README.md

 I am Arthur Bernier Jr. I work as freelance fullstack web developer and attraction marketing consultant specializing in supporting e-commerce brands, subscription box sites, social activists, religious/non-profit leaders and creative entrepreneurs(i.e. barbers, artists, musicians, stylists, models and photographers).
 I have a passion for helping entrepreneurs reach their perfect audience and helping you communicate to that audience in a way that makes them know, like and trust you.
+I also am a Full-Time Instructor at General Assembly as well as a Software Engineer at Blavity Inc.

 # My Favorite Online Instructors